Navy Pier: Redevelopment

 A new Ferris wheel for the pier was announced on June 23, 2015.
 It is 196 ft tall, 46 ft taller than its predecessor.
 Rides now last twelve minutes instead of seven and feature three revolutions.
 The new wheel has brighter lights and opened in May 2016.

 The Centennial Vision's first phase was completed in summer 2016.
 Work included the redesign of the Pier's public spaces, known as Pierscape, and improvements to the interior of the Family Pavilion and South Arcade.
 Phase I projects included the transformation of South Dock into a more engaging, greener space, conversion of the South Arcade indoor walkway into a Chicago-themed food experience and creation of a lighted water fountain/ice skating rink in Polk Bros Park.
 In November 2016, Phase I development achieved Gold certification under the Sustainable SITES Initiative (SITES) rating system, based on its expanded green spaces, improved pedestrian access, energy efficiency, innovative storm water management, and use of recycled local materials.

-Phase II projects include the development of a seven-story, 240-room hotel, adjacent to the south side of Festival Hall; marquee additions to the East End Plaza, including a proposed arched, elevated overlook walkway and reflective water feature; a Welcome Pavilion in Polk Bros Park with 4,000 square feet for guest services and programmatic space; a seasonal ice rink within the footprint of the Polk Bros Park's fountain and plaza; and a short-term, north-side boat docking facility for use by recreational boaters seasonally.
+Phase II projects include the development of a seven-story, 240-room hotel, adjacent to the south side of Festival Hall; marquee additions to the East End Plaza, including a proposed arched, elevated overlook walkway and reflective water feature; a Welcome Pavilion in the 13-acre Polk Bros Park with 4,000 square feet for guest services and programmatic space; a seasonal ice rink within the footprint of the Polk Bros Park's fountain and plaza; and a short-term, north-side boat docking facility for use by recreational boaters seasonally.

 Attractions

 There are many outdoor attractions at the Navy Pier Park, such as the Pepsi Wave Swinger, Light Tower Ride, Remote Control Boats (now removed along with fountain around the Wave Swinger), Teacups and the Carousel.
 New for 2021 is Drop Tower, an S&S Double Shot relocated from the closed Pleasure Island.

 Amazing Chicago's Funhouse Maze is on the pier.
 It is a self-paced, full sensory maze experience where a person navigates their way through 4000 sqft of tunnels and mazes.
 Crystal Gardens is a one-acre, botanical garden inside the pier.
-It is a six-story glass atrium with a 50-foot arched ceiling.
+It is a six-story glass atrium with a 50 ft arched ceiling.
+Many schools come here for field-trips to see and experience the attraction.

 The Chicago Children's Museum is a part of the pier, with many different exhibits and activities for both children and adults to enjoy.
 Chicago Shakespeare Theater, a theater that performs Shakespeare's productions, is located there.
-The pier also houses an IMAX theater that opened in 1995, featuring a 60 by 80 foot screen in an auditorium with 395 seats, though operator AMC Theatres announced in March 2021 that the theater was permanently closed.